Blue Murder (band): Musical style and legacy

 Blue Murder have been described by music critics as hard rock, heavy metal, and glam metal.
 Sykes described the band's sound in a 1989 interview with Raw as a combination of Whitesnake, Thin Lizzy and the blues.
 Speaking to Metal Shock, he referred to the group's sound as "heavy funk".
 With Blue Murder, Sykes sought to create a heavier record than Whitesnake's eponymous album, while still retaining much of the same groove and vibe.
 He would later speculate that this heaviness might have contributed to the album's low sales.

 Despite Blue Murder's short lifespan, the band and their first album in particular have gained a small cult following.
 Radio and television personality Eddie Trunk highlighted the group in his 2011 book Eddie Trunk's Essential Hard Rock and Heavy Metal, while White Wizzard's Jon Leon named Blue Murder one of his favourite obscure heavy metal records of the 1980s.
+Alter Bridge's Myles Kennedy stated in 2014: "These days there’s a whole Brotherhood Of Blue Murder out there – musicians and crew guys who love this band.
+You’d be surprised how many of us there are."
 Eduardo Rivadavia of AllMusic remarked in his retrospective review of the band's first album how it has "endured far better than most similarly styled heavy metal albums of the era".
 He also touted the production as one of Bob Rock's best alongside his work with Metallica.
 Ultimate Classic Rock ranked Blue Murder the sixth best album produced by Bob Rock, while MetalSucks included it on a list of essential hair metal albums not included on a similar list by Rolling Stone.